-Cities within a 350-mile radius of Onondaga County include Boston, New York City, Philadelphia, Baltimore, Pittsburgh, Toronto and Montreal.
+Cities within a 350-mile radius of the County include Boston, New York City, Philadelphia, Baltimore, Pittsburgh, Toronto, and Montreal.
 The County's central location is enhanced by its excellent transportation infrastructure and systems.

 Air.
 The Syracuse Hancock International Airport provides the air passenger service for six major airlines and seven commuter airlines, offering approximately 117 daily arrivals and departures.
 The County is also served by three major air cargo carriers.
 Total passengers for 2017 (enplaned and deplaned) were 2,074,878.
-In 2018, Allegiant Airlines announced new nonstop services to Nashville, Tennessee and Frontier Airlines announced nonstop service to Denver, Raleigh-Durham and Chicago's O'Hare Airport.
-The airport started in September of 2017 a \$48.8 million renovation that is scheduled to be completed in October of 2018.
-New York State will provide the bulk of the funding at \$38.5 million for the redesign of the airport.
-This renovation will include a new façade, new flooring and furniture in the terminal, a glass pedestrian walkway and an eco-friendly roof over the main entrance.
+Passenger traffic for 2018 totaled approximately 2.32 million which was an almost 12% increase over 2017.
+In 2018, Allegiant Airlines announced new nonstop services to Nashville, Tennessee while Frontier Airlines announced nonstop service to Denver, Raleigh-Durham, and Chicago's O'Hare Airport.
+In February of 2019, United Airlines announced it will be providing daily nonstop service to Denver starting in the summer of 2019.
+In September of 2017, the airport started a \$48.8 million renovation that was completed in October of 2018.
+The State provided the bulk of the funding at \$38.5 million for the redesign of the airport.
+This renovation included a new façade, flooring and furniture in the terminal, a glass pedestrian walkway and an eco-friendly roof over the main entrance.

 Rail.
 The County is served by the railroad facilities of CSX (formerly Conrail) and Amtrak, which maintain terminals within the County.
-CSX's computerized rail yard handles approximately 96 trains on a daily basis, while Amtrak Rail serves Central New York travelers with daily departures from William F. Walsh Regional Transportation Center.
+On a daily basis CSX's computerized rail yard handles approximately 96 trains, while Amtrak Rail serves Central New York travelers with daily departures from William F. Walsh Regional Transportation Center.